270,000 school children infected with Covid, new estimates show

 “This has been largely driven by a notable increase among secondary school pupils, likely reflecting their return to school in September.”

-The percentage of people testing positive for Covid-19 is estimated to have increased in all regions except the East of England where the trend is uncertain, the ONS said.
+The percentage of people testing positive for Covid-19 is estimated to have increased in all regions except the east of England where the trend is uncertain, the ONS said.

 Yorkshire and the Humber and the East Midlands had the highest proportion of people of any region likely to test positive for coronavirus in the week to 2 October, at around one in 55.
 London and eastern England had the lowest at around one in 90.

 In Northern Ireland, the latest estimate is one in 130, down from one in 65 the previous week, and for Scotland it was around one in 60, down from one in 55 the previous week.